zendesk/zcli/README.md

 ## Note for Windows users running Linux on WSL

-ZCLI's credential manager has a dependency on Linux's windowing manager (X11) which will cause some commands fail to run on WSL, unless you run a setup of WSL with support for X11/GUI apps.
+ZCLI's credential manager has a dependency on Linux's windowing manager (X11) which will cause some commands to fail to run on WSL, unless you run a setup of WSL with support for X11/GUI apps.
 These commands include: `zcli login`, `zcli logout` and `zcli profiles`.

 Features of ZCLI not dependent on ZCLI's credential manager will work in WSL2 without X11 support.

-There is a number of workarounds:
+There are a number of workarounds:

 * Manually starting a DBus session and unlocking the Gnome keyring with a password supplied via STDIN
 * Using X11 forwarding to be able to enable the Gnome keyring prompt to display